albertodall/IdentityServer4.NHibernate/README.md

 In this example, we are configuring the NHibernate provider in order to:

 1. Store the configuration data in a [SQL Server](https://www.microsoft.com/en-us/sql-server/) 2012 (or later) database, whose connection string is the one called `Default` in the `appsettings.json` file
-2. Put all the configuration store objects and operational store objects in the `dbo` schema.
+2. Show all the generated SQL statements in the console (`EnableSqlStatementsLogging()`).
-3. Show all the generated SQL statements in the console (`showGeneratedSql: true`).
+3. Put all the configuration store objects and operational store objects in the `dbo` schema.

 # Supported Databases